Grant Making Policy

 - What would you do otherwise, if not granted a place?
 (150 words or less)*

 - What are you good at?
 Our community members come from diverse life experiences and career paths, and we are excited to invite a mix of skills.
 Please write down things that could be useful to others)

 - Are you willing to spend time improving the function of the community?
 If so, how? e.g. offering mental health support, reviewing work, helping in the kitchen, doing yoga classes, etc.)

 - I agree to the Code of Conduct

 - I agree to the Terms & Conditions

 – For stays of 30 days or under, basic vetting by a committee of the Trustees, Community Manager, and Advisors will be performed to check for any concerns, and the Community Manager or any Trustee can make a decision.

 – For stays over 30 days, the Community Manager or a Trustee will conduct video interviews with promising applicants.
 A report will then be sent to a committee of the Trustees, Community Manager, and Advisors to score applications on a scale relative to donating the cost of hosting the applicant to GiveDirectly.
-Space permitting, an estimated expected value of the proposed work of 1x donating the cost of the stay to GiveDirectly is the bar to acceptance for grants of free or subsidised stays.
+Space permitting, an estimated expected value of the proposed work equal to donating the cost of the stay to GiveDirectly is the bar to acceptance for grants of free or subsidised stays.
 This bar rises with diminishing capacity.
 A decision to reject or accept the application is made by majority of Trustees and/or Advisors assessing that application.
 Individual Trustees can veto applications.
 Trustees and Advisors can also contest applications, at which point there is further discussion and a decision made by the Trustees.